-A relatively fast growing onion (usually under 60 days from planting to harvest) the Evergreen Long White Bunching scallion does not produce a bulb.
-The thin stalks will usually grow to between 12 and 14 inches in length and be a dark green at the top, lightening in shade as it reaches the mostly pure white stem, which is the most flavorful part of the plant.
+A relatively fast-growing onion (usually under 60 days from planting to harvest), the Evergreen Long White Bunching scallion does not produce a bulb.
+The thin stalks will usually grow to between 12 and 14 inches in length and be a dark green at the top, lightening in the shade as it reaches the mostly pure white stem, which is the most flavorful part of the plant.
 A general rule of thumb is that the darker the part of the onion is, the milder the taste will be.

-Also called the Tokyo Long White, Japanese Long, Shiro Negi and Japanese Bunching, the Tokyo Negi scallion is believed to be native to the Northwest part of China and Siberia, where there is evidence that it has been grown and used for thousands of years.
-Today it is mostly cultivated in Asia (and, as the names would indicated, specifically Japan), although since the end of the Second World War it has gained some popularity in Europe and the United States, where it is grown as a specialty crop in California and Hawaii.
+Also called the Tokyo Long White, Japanese Long, Shiro Negi, and Japanese Bunching, the Tokyo Negi scallion is believed to be native to the Northwest part of China and Siberia, where there is evidence that it has been grown and used for thousands of years.
+Today it is mostly cultivated in Asia (and, as the names would indicate, specifically Japan), although since the end of the Second World War, it has gained some popularity in Europe and the United States, where it is grown as a specialty crop in California and Hawaii.

-Also called the Red Tip and Red Bunching, the Red Beard scallion is another native of Asia although the strains most popularly found in the United States probably originated in Spain in the 17th or 18th century.
-Today, Red Beard scallions can be found in markets the world over, but are particularly popular in Japan, China, Vietnam, and Thailand.
-In the last few years they have become increasingly popular with gardeners in North America both because of their flavor, and the unique color they bring to the garden.
-They prefer colder weather and are considered a fall scallion.
+Also called the Red Tip and Red Bunching, the Red Beard scallion is another native of Asia, although the strains most popularly found in the United States probably originated in Spain in the 17th or 18th century.
+Today, Red Beard scallions can be found in markets the world over but are particularly popular in Japan, China, Vietnam, and Thailand.
+In the last few years, they have become increasingly popular with gardeners in North America both because of their flavor and the unique color they bring to the garden.
+They prefer colder weather and are considered fall scallion.

 Often confused with scallions, Spring Onions are a variety of green onions that actually produce small, identifiable bulbs that grow beneath the ground.
 Depending on what part of the world you happen to be in, the term Spring Onion might be used to refer to any cultivar of young onion that is harvested prematurely; however, what is most commonly called a Spring Onion in North America and Western Europe actually refers to a number of onion varieties that will only produce very small bulbs even when they are fully mature, and which are valued as much for their greens as they are for the bulbs.
 While the tops are almost universally green, the bulbs can range from white to yellow to red, depending on the variety.

-Generally, the green shoots of Spring Onions will grow to about a foot high, be quite slender, and hollow.
+Generally, the green shoots of Spring Onions will grow to about a foot high and be quite slender and hollow.
 They will normally have a bitter, pungent flavor that will lessen somewhat when they are cooked.
-The bulbs will normally be firm, crisp and tender, and will have a sweeter, less pungent taste than the greens.
+The bulbs will normally be firm, crisp, and tender and will have a sweeter, less pungent taste than the greens.
 Most Spring Onion bulbs have a far milder flavor than larger onion bulbs and much thinner skins.
-Spring onion shoots are often used in salads with more bitter types of lettuce, while the bulbs are used in much the same way as full-sized onion bulbs.
+Spring onion shoots are often used in salads with more bitter